unexpected behavior and unclear logging when the match expression fails in the frontend

 #2 Updated by Burt Holzman over 8 years ago

 I prefer using dict's get method to has_key.

 We should catch any exceptions from the evaluation of the match expression and log it clearly.
 I think we should have a discussion on what to do if the match expr throws an exception for some subprocesses but not all -- should it be fatal or not?

-#5 Updated by Parag Mhashilkar almost 8 years ago
+#5 Updated by Parag Mhashilkar over 8 years ago